Call us on

 Visas

-Visas are not required for South Africa if you hold a US, Canadian and the UK passport.
-For travellers who do need to obtain a visa before travel please ensure you have time for the relevant paperwork before your departure.
+Visas are not required for South Africa if you hold a US, Canadian or UK passport.
+For travellers who do need to obtain a visa before travel, please ensure you have time for the relevant paperwork before your departure.

-Please note that requirements can change and we recommend that our guests contact the local embassy in the country where you live for the most recent and up to date information.
+Please note that requirements can change, and we recommend contacting your nearest South African embassy for the most up-to-date information.

 Passports